Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/strokes.rst

    Stroke thickness remains the same regardless of the screen zoom factor.

 Thickness Scale
-   Sets a thickness scale factor for all the strokes.
+   Sets a thickness scale factor for all strokes.

 Further Options